 c.
 Graduation Rate.
-Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rates in its four-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State- defined alternate diploma under ESEA section 8101(23) and (25).
+Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State- defined alternate diploma under ESEA section 8101(23) and (25).

-District and School Performance: Graduation Rate
+LEA and School Performance: Graduation Rate

 The Graduation Rate component includes both the four- and five-year adjusted cohort graduation rates, in alignment with the long-term goals.
 The graduation rate includes students meeting state defined graduation requirements as well as students meeting graduation requirements as defined in Senate Bill 2 which became effective in July 2015.
 Both graduation rates will be calculated and reported for all students and for each subgroup of students.
-The four-year graduation rate for all students will comprise 2/3 of the weight allocated to the Graduation Rate component while the five-year graduation rate for all students in four years but also incentivizes continuing to work with students who need additional time to meet graduation requirements.
+The four-year graduation rate for all students will comprise 2/3 of the weight allocated to the Graduation Rate component while the five-year graduation rate for all students will comprise 1/3 of the weight.
+This weighting structure emphasizes graduating students in four years but also incentivizes continuing to work with students who need additional time to meet graduation requirements.
 Both four- and five-year graduation rates for subgroups will also be reported.